-We all have our part to play in keeping children in our life safe and well.
+We all have our part to play in keeping children safe and well.

-If you are worried about the welfare or wellbeing of a child or young person, it's vital that you share and report your concerns to an appropriate professional.
+If you're worried about the welfare or wellbeing of a child or young person, it's vital that you share and report your concerns to an appropriate professional.

 If you think a child or young person is in immediate danger, please contact the police right away: call 101 (or in an emergency 999).

 The NSPCC are here to help you.
 As a leading children's charity that helps to prevent child abuse, they have a wealth of information, advice and guidance:

 - Call the NSPCC 24 hour helpline on 0808 800 5000 to speak to a professional counsellor and get advice

 - What to do if you suspect abuse

 If you are worried and feel unsafe then you can get help from Childline - a free, private and confidential service where you can be you.
 You can chat online or on the phone, anytime.

 - Call 0800 1111 – it's free, confidential and won't show up on your phone bill